TocharianOU/newmind-ai/BUILD.md

 ### Development Configuration

-When running Dive in development mode, the configuration file will be automatically generated in the `.config` directory of your project root.
+When running Newmind Agent in development mode, the configuration file will be automatically generated in the `.config` directory of your project root.
 This is different from the production environment where configuration files are stored in the user's home directory.

 This allows developers to have separate configurations for development and production environments, making it easier to test different MCP server setups without affecting the production configuration.